Heart Valve Disease and Pregnancy - Topic Overview

-- If you get a mechanical valve, you will need to take an anticoagulant, such as warfarin, for the rest of your life.
-But you cannot take warfarin during a pregnancy.
+- If you get a mechanical valve, you will need to take warfarin for the rest of your life.
+But you cannot take warfarin for at least the first trimester of your pregnancy.
 You will work with your doctor to choose

 an anticoagulant (such as heparin) that is safe for you to use during